 - Troop leaders and troop assistants: Only registered and approved volunteers (unrelated and not in the same household) in these two roles can handle or manage troop funds and at least one of the volunteers needs to be a troop leader.
 Approved volunteers who will be handling the troop finances, will need to review our Troop Financial Management handout as part of their training.
-Approved volunteers who will be handling the troop finances will need to complete Troop Start-up Training (troop leaders) or Financing the Fun training (troop assistant).
-For checking account procedures, visit swo.org/finances. - Girls: Involve the girls as much as their grade level and skills/abilities allow.
-After all, it's the troop's money!
+Approved volunteers who will be handling the troop finances, will need to review all information in this chapter and/or our Checking Account Procedures, which can be found at gswo.org/finances. - Girls: Involve the girls as much as their grade level and skills/abilities allow.
+After all, it's their money!

 Troop leaders and troop assistants are responsible for the proper accounting and management of troop funds.
-Should mismanagement be reported, a troop financial audit may occur, and the signers on the account may be held accountable for any lost or stolen funds and overdraft fees.
+Should mismanagement be reported, a troop financial audit may occur and the signers on the account may be held accountable for any lost or stolen funds and overdraft fees.
 Following the policies in this chapter will prevent mismanagement and ensure a successful troop experience.
-Troop finance training is available on our website at gswo.org/finances.
+Troop finance training is available on our website at Troop Financial Management.

-Please note: The following policies and procedures for finances and fund management apply to the money-earning and management of all Girl Scouts groups, including, but not limited to, troops and service units.
+Please note: The following policies and procedure for finances and fund management apply to the money-earning and management of all Girl Scouts groups, including, but not limited to, troops and service units.